RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 Once representation begins, a lawyer assumes duties not easily shed and cases sometimes assume a life of their own.

 Lawyers are like other service providers.
 Rights and obligations governed by torts, contract, agency.
 But they have other obligations governed by court rules.

-Formation of the lawyer-client relationship, the place of fees in that relationship, and the various forms of the duty of confidentiality.
+The lawyer-client relationship is complicated because of fees and various duties, especially the duties of loyalty and confidentiality.

 ## Access To Justice